 I didn’t really find peace with all of these worries and concerns.
 I just knew that I needed to know and that I would work everything else out.

 I would like there to be a greater understanding of what dyspraxia means and how it can manifest itself in different ways.
 How the combination of the many ways it can express itself can drive you to distraction.
 How it can rob you of your confidence or willingness to move outside of what makes you comfortable.
-How it can lead someone to spend their life avoiding things that are without explanation, so much harder than they should be.
+How it can lead someone to spend their life avoiding things that are, without explanation, so much harder than they should be.

 I’ve joined the Dyspraxia Foundation, and I started this blog as a way of starting to do something useful with this new information.
+If you are interested in hearing about the ways in which dyspraxia can impact a person at work, please read their very useful guide, Working with Dyspraxia – a Hidden Asset.